Justin2424/ESP32_Ceiling_Light/README.md

 After basic assembly and functionality is completed, I plan to integrate an OpenMV Cam M7 to track movement and control the lighting.

   -Added soft trasition to brightness levels
-  -Added option to address "All" lights..
-  -Started a notifation animation, and alarm animation -payload opions: ON,OFF, int(0-255), ALARM, NOTIFY -Alarm/Notify Animations depend on PIN_NUMBERS and associated PIN_NAMES to be in a clock or counter clockwise sequence.
+  -Added Topic to address "All" lights, with single payload -Started a notifation animation, and alarm animation -payload opions: ON,OFF, int(0-255), ALARM, NOTIFY -Alarm/Notify Animations depend on PIN_NUMBERS and associated PIN_NAMES to be in a clock or counter clockwise sequence.